 The School Bus Replacement Program was vital to the long-term success of transporting students to and from school.
-Not only is the program saving districts time and money, it is also helping reduce the total amount of emissions released into the environment.
-Natomas Unified is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
-Natomas Unified School District's next steps are to purchase more electric buses, go electric where possible and add electric vehicle charging stations.
+Not only is the program saving districts time and money, but it is also helping reduce the total amount of emissions released into the environment.
+Eureka City Schools is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
+Eureka City Schools' next steps are to continue electrifying its fleet.